 January 03, 2012

-Markus Meurer, Künstlerhaus in Monreal/Monreal Artist's House
+Markus Meurer, Künstlerhaus in Monreal / Monreal Artist's House

-pictures in this post courtesy of Haus Nieting
+pictures courtesy of Haus Nieting

 Life and work

-It so happened that in this house, from 1959 on, for a number of years, three generations Meurer lived together.
+It so happened that in this house, from 1959 on, for a number of years three generations Meurer lived together.

-picture by Charles Pilet
+picture (2004) by Charles Filet

-The interior of the dugged out house has been abundantly decorated by Markus Meurer: paintings on the ceilings and on the walls, lots of sculptures, all kinds of bric à brac, all together producing kind of a Gesamtkunstwerk.
+The interior of the house has been abundantly decorated by Markus Meurer: paintings on the ceilings and on the walls, lots of sculptures, all kinds of bric à brac, all together producing kind of a Gesamtkunstwerk.

 picture (2006) Peter Nieting